hallowslab/ActivTracker/README.md

 # ActivTracker

 A simple, lightweight activity tracking web app built with `Flask` and `SQLAlchemy`.
-It allows you to create actions (like “Run”, “Study”, “Workout”) and log entries with notes, and custom properties, it also adds an automatic timestamp.
+It allows you to create actions (like “Run”, “Study”, “Workout”), log entries with notes, and custom properties, it also adds an automatic timestamp.
 You can then view trends and summaries through a visual dashboard.

 ---